Guerrilla war in the Baltic states: Decline of the resistance movements

-Aftermath, memorials and remembrances
+Aftermath and legacy

+The terror from 1944 to 1953 was widespread, and no one, not even members of the higher party authorities or security apparatus officials, could be certain of the future.
+The all-pervasive, overwhelming fear was intended to suppress any resistance.
+During this period, 183,000 residents of Lithuania were arrested, of whom 142,000 were sent to the Gulags and 80,000 convicts received sentences for political crimes.
+In Latvia, 88,000 people were sent to prisons and labor camps, and at least 2,321 were executed.
+In Estonia, no fewer than 34,800 people were arrested for political reasons, and 900 more were executed.

 Many Forest Brothers persisted in the hope that Cold War hostilities between the West, which never formally recognized the Soviet occupation, and the Soviet Union might escalate to an armed conflict in which the Baltic states would be liberated.
 This never materialized, and according to Mart Laar many of the surviving former Forest Brothers remained bitter that the West did not take on the Soviet Union militarily.
 (See also Yalta Conference).
-When the brutal suppression of the Hungarian Revolution in 1956 did not bring about an intervention by, or a supportive response from, Western Powers, organized resistance in the Baltic States declined further.
+When the brutal suppression of the Hungarian Revolution in 1956 did not bring about an intervention by, or a supportive response from, Western powers, organized resistance in the Baltic States declined further.

 As the conflict was relatively undocumented by the Soviet Union (the Baltic fighters were formally charged as common criminals), some consider it and the Soviet-Baltic conflict as a whole to be an unknown or forgotten war.
 Discussion of resistance was suppressed under the Soviet regime.
 Writings on the subject by Baltic emigrants were often labelled as examples of "ethnic sympathy" and disregarded.
 Laar's research efforts, begun in Estonia in the late 1980s, are considered to have opened the door for further study.

-In 1999, the Lithuanian Seimas (parliament) enacted a declaration of independence that had been made on February 16, 1949, the 31st anniversary of the February 16, 1918, declaration of independence, by elements of the resistance unified under the "Movement of the Struggle for the Freedom of Lithuania".
+In 1999, the Lithuanian Seimas (parliament) enacted a declaration of independence that had been made on 16 February 1949, the 31st anniversary of the 16 February 1918 declaration of independence, by elements of the resistance unified under the "Movement of the Struggle for the Freedom of Lithuania".

 In Latvia and Lithuania, Forest Brothers veterans receive a small pension.
 In Lithuania, the third Sunday in May is commemorated as Partisans' Day.
 In 2005 there were about 350 surviving Forest Brothers in Lithuania.
+By 2024, Ruuben Lambur (1925–2024) was the last Estonian Forest Brother still healthy enough to make public appearances.

 In a 2001 lecture in Tallinn, U.S. Senator John McCain acknowledged the Estonian Forest Brothers and their efforts.